asmita7798/Reprocheck/README.md

 jupyter lab notebooks/report_figures.ipynb
 ```

-## Reproducing The Project
+## Notes

-This repository does not include the full paper corpus due to size limits.
+- This repository does not include the full paper corpus due to size limits.
 To reproduce the workflow, users should scrape or collect their own paper set, arrange it in the expected directory structure, and then run the scripts above.

-The scraper used during this project to collect the conference papers as pdf files was [ai_papers_scrapper](https://github.com/george-gca/ai_papers_scrapper).
+- The scraper used during this project to collect the conference papers as pdf files was [ai_papers_scrapper](https://github.com/george-gca/ai_papers_scrapper).
+Scraped paper collections can differ across time, venues, PDF availability, and preprocessing quality, hence reproduced results may differ from those reported in the project.

-## Notes

 - Exact LLM outputs may vary across providers, model versions, and reruns.
-- Scraped paper collections can differ across time, venues, PDF availability, and preprocessing quality, hence reproduced results may differ from those reported in the project.